Joseph Smith and His Accounts

 Naturally, I cannot prove that Joseph saw anything, and the vision is an obvious target for critics.
 Critics have charged that differences in the accounts from Joseph point to fraud, and have challenged historical details such as references to religious revival activities prior to the spring of 1820.
 Are they right?
 Is there evidence of fraud and deceit in Joseph's accounts of the First Vision.
 No, I don't accept those charges at all, and offer some reasons why in what follows.

 The official version of Joseph Smith's First Vision is available at LDS.org as "the Prophet Joseph Smith's Testimony."
 For access to multiple accounts, see History of Joseph Smith, the Prophet by Himself, a useful page comparing various accounts.
-An excellent discussion is also found in an article of Milton V. Backman, Jr., "Awakenings in the Burned-over District," BYU Studies, vol. 9, no. 3, 1969, pp. 301-320 (download the free PDF of this article).
+An excellent discussion is also found in an article of Milton V. Backman, Jr., "Awakenings in the Burned-over District," BYU Studies, vol. 9, no. 3, 1969, pp. 301-320.
 Also be sure to see Elden Watson's pages, "Joseph Smith's First Vision - Introduction", "Joseph Smith's First Vision - A Harmony", and The William Smith Accounts of Joseph's First Vision (William's confusion about details of some of Joseph's visions has been the questionable basis for many attacks on the First Vision).

 "Joseph Smith's Experience of a Methodist 'Camp Meeting' in 1820" is a contribution by D. Michael Quinn for DialogueJournal.com.
 Quinn provides extensive documentation about the revival activities in Joseph's area and effectively addresses the common anti-Mormon argument that the First Vision account must be fraudulent based on the allegation that there were no revivals around 1820 in Joseph's area, or based on Joseph's apparent conflation of some later events with events in 1820.
 I think this needs to be an essential resource to consider in dealing with several issues associated with the First Vision.
 In addition to providing support for the existence of camp meetings in the time frame Joseph Smith gives, Quinn also demonstrates that it is quite common for people to combine related events from different times in their relation of actual historical events.
 The conflation of some similar events from different years in sharing an experience does not invalidate the experience.